prateeksawhney97/Detecting-Lane-Lines-P1/Finding Lane Lines - Project 1.md

 ### Modification of draw_line() helper function:

-The draw_lines() function has to be modified in order to extrapolate the lane lines.
-For this,
+The draw_lines() function has to be modified in order to extrapolate/average/connect the lane lines.
+For this, created two dictionaries, left_lane_longest{} and right_lane_longest{}.
+The slope is calculated for each and every point unless their x -coordinate is equal.
+On the basis of slope the left and right lanes and segregated.

 ---